Profiles of Valor: PO1 Marcus Luttrell (USN)

 “In the middle of everything evil, in an evil place, you can find goodness.”

-The boys were destined to become warriors, influenced by a long line of family Veterans who have served in every 20th-century conflict.
+The boys were destined to become warriors, influenced by a long line of family Veterans who had served in every 20th-century conflict.
 Marcus and Morgan set their sights on becoming Navy SEALs when they were teenagers.
-At age 14, with the help of Billy Shelton, a former Green Beret who lived nearby, they started training early to ensure that they would make it.
+At age 14, under the tutelage of Billy ‘Soupbone’ Shelton, a former Green Beret who lived nearby, they started training early to ensure that they would eventually make it through Basic Underwater Demolition/SEAL (BUD/S).

 Petty Officer 2nd Class Luttrell describes himself as a God-fearing Christian and East Texas redneck, and despite his friendly demeanor, his 6'5" 240 lb. frame made him an imposing adversary.